 Fortunately, good sleep hygiene has been shown to impact sleep quality (Brown et al., 2002; Cho et al., 2013).
 Positive sleep hygiene practices such as keeping a regular sleep/wake schedule, maximizing conditions that are conducive to sleeping, and avoiding the consumption of alcohol and caffeine before bed are associated with improved sleep and consequently with improved performance in activities impacted by sleep (e.g. executive functioning including working memory tasks, reading and math performance, physical conditioning, and emotional regulation).

 Similar to sleep, exercise has been shown to positively impact a myriad of life’s functions including mood, mental health, telomere length, cognitive functioning, attention, cardiovascular health, stress levels, academic achievement, and self-esteem (Dunn et al. 2001; Fedeway & Ahn, 2011; Galper et al. 2006; Manger & Motta, 2005; Puterman et al. 2010; Shephard, 1996; Spence et al. 2005; VanKim & Nelson, 2013).
-In research on potential interventions for exercise, Manger & Motta (2005) saw an improvement in the symptoms of Post-traumatic Stress Disorder (PTSD), anxiety, and depression, as a result.
+One study on the benefits of exercise by Manger and Motta (2005) even found that exercise can help attenuate symptoms of Post-traumatic Stress Disorder (PTSD) as well as anxiety and depression.

 Sleep and exercise have been shown to mitigate some of the influences of stress on one’s wellbeing.
-Specifically, sleep demonstrates a restorative property, reducing stress levels and increasing attention, focus, memory, and mood; thereby potentially increasing one’s level of academic engagement.
-When looking at the definition of Academic Engagement delineated above, it can be seen that aspects of self-care may be essential in the healthy implementation of academic engagement.
+Specifically, sleep is a restorative process that also reduces stress levels and increases attention, focus, memory, and mood (CITE).
+In light of this, sleep also can likely influence academic engagement.
+Consistent with the definition of academic engagement delineated above, aspects of self-care may be essential to the healthy implementation of academic engagement.
 More specifically, areas of academic engagement directly influenced by self-care practices are proposed to have a greater mediating effect of sleep and exercise on the relationship between stress and academic engagement.
-For instance, the factor of Skills Engagement includes variables such as completing work, paying attention in class, studying, taking notes, and being organized.
-These areas comprise many aspects of executive functioning which have been shown to be directly impacted by sleep quality and exercise (Fedewa & Ahn, 2011; Sadeh et al., 2003; Turner, Drummond, Salamat, and Brown, 2007).
+For instance, skills engagement, a factor of academic engagement that relates to completing work, paying attention in class, studying, taking notes, and being organized XXXXXX.
+These areas comprise many aspects of executive functioning which have been shown to be directly impacted by sleep quality and exercise (Fedewa & Ahn, 2011; Sadeh et al., 2003; Turner, Drummond, Salamat, & Brown, 2007).
 Consequently, sleep hygiene practices focused on optimizing sleep quantity and quality should, in turn, influence the improvement of executive functioning in the classroom.
 Although self-care practices including good sleep hygiene and physical activity have also been shown to promote mood (Manger & Motta, 2005; Pilcher et al.; 1997), the emotional factor of academic engagement revolves more around the concepts of applying course content to your life and finding ways to make it personally interesting.
-As such, the impact on mood may play a more indirect or over-arching role on engagement, since improvements in mood may, in fact, increase the desire to learn and apply concepts outside of the classroom, but, in addition, may also improve other areas of engagement, including increasing participation in the classroom, improving confidence in one’s performance, and showing good study skills.
+As such, the impact on mood may influence engagement indirectly because improvements in mood may increase the desire to learn and apply concepts outside of the classroom.
+Additionally, such improvements in mood might also improve other areas of engagement, including increasing participation in the classroom, improving confidence in one’s performance, and showing effective study skills.

 Finally, exercise has been postulated to increase arousal in students.
-Therefore, the participatory factor (e.g. participating in discussions, asking questions) of engagement which may benefit from heightened alertness, may show an effect resulting from increased levels of physical activity.
+Therefore, because of heightened alertness associated with physical activity, the participatory factor (e.g. participating in discussions, asking questions) of engagement also may benefit.
 The current study proposes the following research questions and hypotheses:

 Specific Aim 1: To document the effects of stressful life events on academic engagement in undergraduate students.